 The 18 Best Vegan Restaurants In LondonOur favourite restaurants serving vegan food in London.

-Being vegan and eating out can be hard.
-Maybe you ask the waiter if the tomato soup is vegan, he says “obviously”, and then it turns up with six dollops of cream.
-Or maybe for the office dinner someone picks a place with vegan options, that turn out to be one sad superfood salad with extra lettuce.
 Because you’re vegan, lettuce is your staple, right?
 Fries are your messiah, no?
-Or maybe, just maybe, you’re sick of leaving early to eat three boxes of Oreos after a complete stranger overhears “vegan” and asks you if you’re getting enough protein.
+You love leaving early to eat three boxes of Oreos after a complete stranger overhears “vegan” and asks you if you’re getting enough protein.
 Again.

-That’s why we’ve made this guide.
-So that you can eat out without having to utter the fateful words, “please can you leave the cheese off that”.
-Here are the best places to eat in London if you’re vegan, plus restaurants that do great vegan options as part of their regular menus.
-Check out our guide to the best vegetarian restaurants in London too.
+We’ve made this guide so that you can eat out without having to utter the fateful words, “please can you leave the cheese off that”.
+These are the best places to eat in London if you’re vegan, plus the restaurants that do great vegan options as part of their regular menus.